Skip to main content

 Bean Pod Mottle Virus

-Once the plants have become infected, there are no in-season BPMV management recommendations.
-Therefore, proactive management practices, such as planting tolerant varieties and using insecticide seed treatments to control or mitigate bean leaf beetle populations, is recommended.
+Once the plants have become infected there are no in-season BPMV management recommendations.
+If only a few plants appear symptomatic, they can be removed to slow the spread of the virus, however this will not stop the spread of the virus.
+It simply reduces the highly symptomatic inoculum for beetles to be acquiring the virus.
+Therefore, proactive management practices such as planting tolerant varieties, using insecticide seed treatments to manage the overwintering population if in an area where winter bean leaf beetle mortality is low are recommended.
 In-season insecticide spraying for bean leaf beetles will not control the virus.